Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 | Audio | Audio event classification | Whisper transcription → Text Pipeline |

-Here is how a keyframe sampler works in practice.
-Given a video, it extracts frames at a fixed interval (e.g., every 1 second) plus additional frames whenever a significant scene change is detected.
+A keyframe sampler extracts frames at a fixed interval (e.g., every 1 second) plus additional frames whenever a major scene change is detected.
 The combined set of keyframes is then passed to the image classifier pipeline.
 Scenes with rapid cuts or flashing content need extra coverage.

 1from dataclasses import dataclass